 Key Tracks: Eyes of a Stranger, Revolution Calling, The Mission.

-Drawing influence from Pink Floyd's The Wall and The Who's Tommy, Operation: Mindcrime is approximately an hour long, and showcases Queensryche's maturity as songwriters.
+Operation: Mindcrime is approximately an hour long, and showcases Queensryche's maturity as songwriters.
 Released in May 1988, the record expertly combines elements of prog, hard rock, metal to support the varying emotions found in a tale about revolution, manipulation, addiction and relationships.
 The idea behind the concept was Geoff Tate's.
-The singer spent time after the Rage for Order tour cycle in Montreal, overhearing various tidbits about revolutionary plots from seedier characters at bars.
+While living in Montreal, the singer overheard various tidbits about revolutionary plots from seedier characters at bars.
 According to Tate, he was walking home one night, and found himself drawn to enter a church, and the basis for the story that would become Operation: Mindcrime came to him in a flood of imagery and ideas.

 After sketching out a rough outline, including the creation of the character "Sister Mary" (who is based on a woman who was dressed as a nun at a club Tate and DeGarmo visited while on tour in Europe for Rage for Order), Tate brought the idea to the band, who were dead set against doing it.
 Tate eventually won over DeGarmo, however, who immersed himself into the concept, and then convinced the band to give it a shot.
 The idea finally clicked with all of them, and Queensr˙che started work on the project in earnest.